Critical Steps for Market Feasibility Analysis

 Conducting a Market Feasibility Analysis for new products is a critical step in the product development process, sizing the potential market, and ultimately determining market feasibility.
-There are typically five components to a Feasibility Analysis: Technical, Economic, Legal, Operational, and Scheduling and it is often abbreviated TELOS.
-At Mindspot Research we focus on the marketing and economic components of feasibility and inform the “go” or “no-go” decision using customer insights.
+There are typically five components to a Feasibility Analysis: Technical, Economic, Legal, Operational, and Scheduling.
+This is often abbreviated TELOS.
+We focus on the marketing and economic components of feasibility to inform the “go” or “no-go” decision using customer insights.

-You might not wake up every day and think, “I wonder what I will create today”, but I do and so do many entrepreneurs and innovative companies.
-We work with start-up companies and organizations that have been in business for many decades, some more than 100 years, and they count on us to understand the market feasibility of a new product.
+You might not wake up every day and think, “I wonder what I will create today?”
+However, I do and so do many other entrepreneurs.
+At Mindspot we work with start-up companies and organizations that have been in business for many decades.
+They count on us to understand the market feasibility of a new product.

-Typically when Mindspot Research Clients contact us about marketing research involving a new product, it’s because this new product, concept, or idea is at some stage in the product development or innovation process.
-It could be an idea or a concept that may benefit from concept testing or even exploratory research to better understand or uncover if a need or desire already exists for the potential product.
+Mindspot Research Clients often contact us about marketing research involving a new product.
+It’s because this new concept is at some stage in the innovation process.
+It could be an idea or a concept that may benefit from concept testing to better understand the market.

-Consider that research is a way to get the answers you need that you don’t have…yet.
+Consider that Marketing Research is a way to get the answers you need that you don’t have…yet

 Marketing Research also reduces in-market risk and increases your chance of success.
-There are some key milestones in a project development process, whether it is a line extension of an existing brand or a completely new product, where your project will benefit from customer insights gathered from focus groups, surveys, or collected as part of a feasibility study.
+Whether it is a line extension of an existing brand or a completely new product.
+There are some key milestones in a project development process, where your project will benefit from customer insights.
+These insights can be gathered from focus groups, surveys, or collected as part of a feasibility study.

 They have a need and it’s not being met.
-For those of you who don’t know me, I am a road biker; I have a carbon Cannondale, and I occasionally arrive late to the office because I was out getting my morning ride in.
+For those of you who don’t know me, I am a road biker; I have a carbon Cannondale.
 As an example of a potential new product, let’s consider developing a line of cycling jerseys for women who are road bikers.
 This is an actual product I have been considering developing just for fun.
 Sure there are a lot of cycling jerseys out there for women right now.
-However, there are not very many cycling jerseys that I consider to be “for me” or what I consider to be “my style”.
+However, there are not very many cycling jerseys that I consider to be “my style”.

 This is how a new concept emerges.
 I am not finding the product that I want.
-From this point, I could prototype the product (the cycling jersey) or write the specifications, then decide if I am going to make one or two for myself or develop this particular new product and bring it to more of a mass market.
-If I am considering more of a mass market approach then, this is the point where it is a good idea to conduct a market feasibility analysis.
+From this point, I could prototype the product (the cycling jersey) or write the specifications.
+Then decide if I am going to make one or two for myself or develop this particular new product and bring it to more of a mass market.
+If I am considering more of a mass market approach, this is the point where it is a good idea to conduct a market feasibility analysis.

-There are many elements in a market feasibility analysis including defining your target market by demographic and/or lifestyle characteristics known in the research biz as psychographic attributes.
+There are many elements in a market feasibility analysis including defining your target market by demographic and/or lifestyle characteristics known as psychographic attributes.
 If you understand who is going to buy your product, then you can start to determine if the market is large enough for you to undertake the project.

 Next you define your market feasibility research objectives, otherwise known as, “What I need to know to understand if this is worth my time.”